 Workflow

-Okay, the environment to run the scripts to generate and deploy my website was complete now … well after a few iterations.
-The next step was to create a workflow that starts on the system everytime an event has been triggered, for example when a push occurs onto the repository.
+Okay, the environment to run the scripts to generate and deploy my website was complete now — well after a few iterations.
+The next step was to create a workflow that starts on the system every time an event has been triggered, for example when a push occurs onto the repository.

-I named the secret BLOG_SSHPRIVATEKEYand pasted the complete content of the private key-file (probably id_rsa ) including the header and the footer into this field.
+I named the secret BLOG_SSHPRIVATEKEY and pasted the complete content of the private key file (probably id_rsa) including the header and the footer into this field.

 To ensure host key verification, you have to acquire the public keys of the hosts.
 Instead of acquiring them each time anew, I opted to put them into a variable.
-Getting them a new each time is a little bit nonsensical.
-Because they would be always validated.
+Getting them anew each time is a little bit nonsensical.
+Because they would always be validated.
 To get the keys I used ssh-keyscan examplewebspaceprovider.de.
-After cleaning out the lines starting with #I pasted them into the variable BLOG_SSHKNOWNHOSTKEYS .
+After cleaning out the lines starting with # I pasted them into the variable BLOG_SSHKNOWNHOSTKEYS.

-Three additional variables were needed, BLOG_REMOTEUSER, BLOG_REMOTEHOST and BLOG_REMOTEDIR .
+Three additional variables were needed, BLOG_REMOTEUSER, BLOG_REMOTEHOST and BLOG_REMOTEDIR.
 The variables are pretty self-explanatory.
 You put your username on the remote system in the first one, the hostname in the second and the directory you want rsync to use as a target as the third.

 name: Building the blog